About Community Urban Forestry

-Urban forests are located on public and private land in cities and towns.
-Over 80% of the urban forest is right in our own back yard.
-The trees in the urban forest provide benefits along our streets and highways, in parking lots, public places, parks, urban woodlots, cemeteries, and other open spaces in a community.
-As society becomes more urbanized and sprawls into rural areas, urban forests, wooded edges, and woodlots in urban areas become an increasingly important resource.
+More than 80 percent of the urban forest is in our own back yard.
+As society becomes more urbanized and sprawls into rural areas, forests, wooded edges, and woodlots in urban areas are an increasingly important resource.

 Funds are made available to Indiana communities for public tree inventories and management planning, tree planting, education and outreach materials, and other related projects depending of funding source priorities.

 Indiana Tree Stewards

 The Indiana Community Tree Steward Program is offered three times a year throughout the state.
 Participants learn about the basics of urban tree care and how to communicate the benefits of urban trees.
 Attendees are asked to then use their skills by volunteering 15 hours of service to local communities to improve or maintain the urban forest.

 All in-person Tree Steward classes for 2020 have been canceled.
 Please check back at a later date for information regarding 2021 classes.

 The Community & Urban Forestry program is a partner with the Tree City USA program.
 In 2018, Indiana has 63 Tree City USA Communities, 11 Tree Campus USA Schools, and five Tree Line USA Utilities.

 Requirements of becoming a Tree City USA include:

 - Appoint a tree board or city department to manage the tree care program.